 Sprite Stitch is the perfect site for quick and easy video game patterns.
 Not only do they have free patterns, but they also have a forum so you can get your gaming fix on.
 Get your free patterns and cheat codes all in one place!
-They have challenges on their forum and you can win prizes.
+They have challenges on their forum, and you can win prizes.
 These patterns are wonderful for quick and easy patterns.
 You could probably stitch one up in the time it takes your significant other to gather all the gold coins for Mario.
-Check it out HERE and make new gaming friends today.

 Maybe you want to make your own cross stitch pattern from a video game.
 Make Magazine has a tutorial that shows you exactly how to execute the move.
 The old school video game characters are the best, Remember Dig Dug?
 Well, if you have the game, you can make a pattern!
-It doesn't take a rocket scientist to do and the steps are easy to follow and understand.
-Once you get the idea down, you will be making all sorts of pattern for every game you love.
+It doesn't take a rocket scientist to do, and the steps are easy to follow and understand.
+Once you get the idea down, you will be making all sorts of patterns for every game you love.
 This is a great tutorial or making other pixel projects.
-You can find the tutorial HERE.

-Keeping all of your gaming bits and pieces together can be time consuming and daunting, plus, you want something stylish, not just the box it came in.
+Keeping all of your gaming bits and pieces together can be time-consuming and daunting, plus, you want something stylish, not just the box it came in.
 Rosered on Craftster.org has the best tutorial for your Nintendo controller.
 She uses plastic canvas to create a box that is an actual controller.
 It is so clever and very stylish.
 Now you can display your controllers without worrying about the mess.
-This is not only great for your controllers but you can make it to hold other items around the house like phones and remotes.
-You can also use other colors then the ones shown.
-You can see the tutorial and other pictures HERE.
+This is not only great for your controllers, but you can make it hold other items around the house like phones and remotes.
+You can also use other colors than the ones shown.

 If you have a gamer in your life then you know getting them out of the house is a chore.
 They want to keep playing and finish the game.
 In the 80's it was all about staying in your mom's basement with a 2 liter of Jolt Cola.
 Not much has changed since then, instead of Jolt Cola you have Red Bull.
 For those of you who are hanging in the basement, why not spruce the place up with this sampler, Home is Where the Controller Is.
 You can find this pattern in many different places around the internet.
 One of the most detailed patterns is from Nerdpillo.
-They have other game themed cross stitch patterns available for sale.
-You can get your entire game fix at their Etsy store HERE.
+They have other game-themed cross stitch patterns available for sale.